whoami15/coding-interview/README.md

 ### Description

 You are tasked with implementing a checkout system for an online store.
-The store sells two products: Apples and Oatmeal.
+The store sells two products: Coffee Frappuccino and Ham & Cheese Toastie.
 The pricing rules for these products are as follows:

 We have two products: